diokey/myvimconfig/README.md

 I'll list the plugins i'm using very soon....

-If you run into an issue, just let me know ;)
+If you run into an issue, create an issue